Tax Planning in Santa Ana, CA

 • Use a Company Vehicle —

 Based on your Santa Ana, CA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-This deduction can be made in two ways:
+You can take this deduction using one of two methods:

 • Consider Fringe Benefits For Your Employees —